Non-Markovian shot noise spectrum of quantum transport through quantum dots: Introduction

-Shot noise due to charge discreteness in mesoscopic transport has stimulated great interest in recent years.
-It provides much rich information beyond the average current \cite{Bla001,Naz03}.
-Conventionally, shot noise and higher cumulants of current in full counting statistics (FCS) are largely restricted to zero frequency, and the Born-Markov memoryless master equation approach is employed \cite{Gla88445,Naz9357,Ave90937,Bee911646,Bru941076,Gur9615932, Sun9910748,Fli04205334,Leh02228305, Kie06033312,Wan07125416,Li05205304,Cui06449,Li07075114}.
-Memory effects on the first few cumulants of FCS at zero frequency were investigated recently, revealing that the non-Markovian correction becomes increasingly important to higher cumulants \cite{Bra06026805}.
-Non--Markovian effect should be more pronounced at finite frequency, especially in the high--frequency or {\it quantum} regime.
+$\mathscr{F}$ $\cal F$ Shot noise due to charge discreteness in mesoscopic transport has stimulated great interest in recent years.
+It provides additional information beyond the average current, especially on the nature of fluctuating environment coupling to the mesocopic system. \cite{Bla001,Naz03} Conventionally, evaluations of shot noise and higher cumulants of current in full counting statistics are largely restricted to zero frequency, and Born--Markov master equation approach is employed. \cite{Sun9910748,Fli04205334,Kie06033312,Wan07125416} Memory effects of fluctuating environment on the first few cumulants of current at zero frequency were investigated recently, revealing that non-Markovian corrections are increasingly important to higher cumulants. \cite{Bra06026805,Fli08150601} The related features are even more pronounced at high frequency, as demonstrated experimentally. \cite{Agu001986,Zak07236803,Ona06176601} Non-Markovian feature manifests itself the nature of fluctuating environment.
+Flindt {\it et al} \cite{Fli08150601} and Aguado {\it et al} \cite{Agu04206601} studied the noise spectrum of qubit under transport, with non-Markovian treatment of the phonon bath environment, but considered electrodes (electron reservoirs) in the Markovian and large voltage limit.
+Non-Markovian characteristics of electron reservoirs differ distinctly from that due to bosonic--bath coupling.
+Their effects on the frequency--resolved shot noise have been explored in the wide--band limit (WBL), \cite{Eng04136602,Ent07193308,Rot09075307} and the appearance of step structure reflects directly the discreteness of energy levels of the dots.

-Memory effect manifest primarily in the short time dynamics.
-It supports some energy--unconserved transient processes as the energy uncertainty is significant there.
-The relevant time scale is however physically related to the electronic structure of the many--particle memoscopic system and dynamical property of system--reservoir coupling statistics such as finite bandwidth.
-Some transport dark channels in steady state current and/or zero-frequency current cumulants related to long--time dynamics will be activated.
-As results, the finite Coulomb interaction and finite bandwidth will manifest their signatures in the noise spectrum.